omeridrissi/prongc/README.md

 # prongC

-prongC performs call-site-driven interprocedural data flow overlap detection.
-Given two function invocations with symbolic arguments and the files where the specified functions were defined, it identifies all shared variable accesses between them without requiring a build system, compilation database, or whole-program analysis.
+prongC is a static analysis tool for C that detects shared variable accesses between function calls.

+Given two or more function invocations with symbolic arguments, prongC traces how variables are used through the program and identifies variables that are read or modified in multiple source code locations.

+Unlike many code-analysis tools, prongC does not require a build system, compilation database, or whole-program analysis.
+It works directly from source files and function invocations, making it useful for exploring large codebases, auditing side effects, analyzing call ordering, and investigating hidden data dependencies.

 ## Dependencies